Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 In this detailed guide, you’ll find everything you need to know to enjoy one of the best fell walks in the Lake District — from route directions and safety tips to local history and where to eat afterwards.

-What better way to cool off after your walk than a viist here!
-Read on to learn about my detour tip to find it.
+What better way to cool off after your Coniston Old Man Walk than a visit to this idlylic emerald plunge pool!
+Read on to learn about my little detour route tip to find it….

-Why Walk thIS Old Man of Coniston Circular?
+Why HIKE thIS Old Man of Coniston Circular WALK?

-There are plenty of reasons this route is a favourite among Lake District hikers:
+There are plenty of reasons this route is a favourite among Lake District hikers familiar with the area:

 • Panoramic summit views from the top of the Old Man of Coniston and Swirl How.